Resurrection

 Read the complete plot breakdown of Resurrection (2025), including all key story events, major twists, and the ending explained in detail.
 Discover what really happened—and what it all means.

-The Deliriant resurfaces in the mid-20th century as Qiu, who is accused of murdering a man by stabbing him with a fountain pen.
-The Commander, seeking a mysterious suitcase the man carried that could end the ongoing war, tortures Qiu into revealing its location in a mirror shop.
-At the shop, he discovers a theremin within the suitcase.
-Utilizing the disorienting layout of the shop, Qiu stabs the Commander in one ear and escapes, but not before stating that he is in fact “the suitcase”.
-The Commander later stabs himself in the other ear, and plays Bach’s “Come, Sweet Death” on the theremin.
-He subsequently tracks down Qiu on a train and kills him; both burst into flames in the aftermath.
+The story then leaps forward to the mid‑twentieth century, where the Deliriant reappears as Qiu, Jackson Yee.
+He stands accused of stabbing a man with a fountain pen, an act that cascades into a larger war over a mysterious suitcase carried by the dead man.
+The Commander, Mark Chao, tortures Qiu to uncover the suitcase’s location inside a mirror shop.
+In the shop, a theremin hidden within the suitcase becomes the instrument of fate.
+Using the shop’s disorienting layout, Qiu stabs the Commander in one ear and escapes, declaring that he is, in fact, “the suitcase.”
+The exchange leaves a chilling memory: the Commander later stabs himself in the other ear and plays Bach’s “Come, Sweet Death” on the theremin.
+He tracks Qiu to a train and kills him; the two figures are consumed by flames in the aftermath.
+The moment leaves an eerie sense that the Deliriant’s identity has become inseparable from the weaponized memory of his own legend.

 Discover curated groups of movies connected by mood, themes, and story style.
 Browse collections built around emotion, atmosphere, and narrative focus to easily find films that match what you feel like watching right now.